CyberBotX/SDATStuff/README.txt

 You need to download the "compiled DLL" version.

-Once you have this, you need to modify each of the projects to point to the correct location of zlib.
-In all the projects, under Configuration Properties -> C/C++ -> General, there is a ZLIBFIXME before the zlib path of "Additional Include Directories".
-Replace the ZLIBFIXME with the path to where you extracted zlib.
-The same will be done to "Additional Library Dependencies" under Configuration Properties -> Linker -> General for the NDStoNCSF and SDATtoNCSF projects, as well as "Command Line" under Configuration Properties -> Build Events -> Post-Build Event under those same 2 projects.
+Once you have this, you need to modify the value of zlibRootDir in common\common.props.
+Just replace ZLIBFIXME with the directory to which you extracted the above file.
 Once this has been done, you can compile the solution.

 UNIX-LIKE OPERATING SYSTEMS
 ---------------------------
 For Unix-like operating systems, you will need to compile the utilities yourself.
 You will need a compiler that supports C++11, at the very least it's auto keyword and the new return value syntax.
-For GCC, version 4.4 and later will work.
+For GCC, version 4.6 and later will work.
 For Clang, nearly any version will work.
 You will also need the GNU version of Make.
 This will usually be installed as either "make" or "gmake" depending.
 To build the utilities, simply run "make" or "gmake" from this directory.